New York is pretty amazing year-round, but there’s one time in particular you have to experience at least once: the winter holiday season.

 Image: Racked NY

-Some of the most talented artists and designers in the world collaborate on NYC’s department store windows each holiday season.
-I love-love-love strolling from store to store, latte in hand.
-Immerse yourself in countless other worlds just by walking from one window to the next.
-This is a must-do every year, slow-walking tourists be damned.
+Fun fact: Some of the most talented artists and designers in the world collaborate on NYC’s department store windows each holiday season.
+I love strolling from store to store, latte in hand, peeping all of the unique details.
+Immerse yourself in countless worlds just by walking from one window to the next.
+This is a must-do every year, as long as you can keep your cool in crowds of slow-walking tourists.

 Image: NYC Parks.gov